 Recycling helps conserve natural resources, save landfill space, conserve energy and reduce pollution.
 Recycle at the curb following guidelines provided by your trash/recycling hauler.
 You can also drop materials at one of the Recycling Trailers located throughout the County (sites are subject to change) or at the County's recycling collection centers at the PWC Landfill or Balls Ford Yard Waste Composting Facility.
-Here is a handy guide to materials that can be recycled in our community.
-Check out this recyclable items video for the latest additions to the growing recyclable items list.

 For residents that live in an apartment or condominium, check with your property manager about recycling programs at your complex or use the county recycling drop-off trailers.
 If your complex does not have a recycling program, please call 703-792-4670 and we will work with the property manager to set up a program.

 Materials Accepted for Recycling AT HOME AND DROP-OFF Trailers

 No bottles that previously contained hazardous materials (such as oil, flammable materials, chemicals, etc.).
 Plastics bottles and jugs: #1 and #2 containers with necks including soda, water, juice, milk and detergent containers.
 Rinse out containers.
 Bottle caps may be replaced after rinsing.

 Aluminum and steel food and beverage cans and empty aerosol cans.
 Empty and rinse out cans.

 Newspapers, magazines, catalogs, junk mail, office paper and paperboard boxes, such as cereal, cookie, cracker and tissue boxes.